zulu-alpha/zakm/README.md

 ## Kit specification file

 All kit for all units and crates and the generated human readable documents are derived from kit specification files written in YAML.
-If you would like to learn only what you need to edit the kit specification file, then pelase see the [Quick Yaml Intro](https://github.com/zulu-alpha/zakm/blob/master/quick-yaml-intro.md)
+If you would like to learn only what you need to edit the kit specification file, then please see the [Quick Yaml Intro](https://github.com/zulu-alpha/zakm/blob/master/quick-yaml-intro.md)

-All the keys in the kit specification files have special meaning and their level in the document hirearchy is important.
+All the keys in the kit specification files have special meaning and their level in the document hierarchy is important.

 ## Kit objects